 The next day the coroner of Leavenworth County summoned a coroner's jury and commenced a third inquest, Douglas County Attorney J.W.
 Green and his assistant George Barker performing the office of examining the witnesses.
-The inquest proceedings were reported for the Standard in great particularity.
-In one of the articles that the Standard's reporter authored during the inquest, he took time out from reporting the testimony to castigate some cynical observers of the proceedings: "The mistake is made by some, of supposing that the inquest now being held is managed by the representatives of the insurance companies.
+Early on the Standard's reporter took time out from describing the testimony to castigate some cynical observers of the proceedings: "The mistake is made by some, of supposing that the inquest now being held is managed by the representatives of the insurance companies.
 The inquest is, of course, by the State to determine whether the body brought here is that of Hillmon, and the manner of that death.
 County Attorney Green and Geo.
 J. Barker represent the State and not the insurance companies in the examination now being held."

 This rather impatient admonition takes on some significance in light of later events.
 Mr. Charles Gleed's role in representing the insurance companies at the later trials of Mrs. Hillmon's suit against them has been earlier remarked, but the reader will perhaps be surprised to learn that his co-counsel in those trials were J.W.
 Green and George J. Barker.
 Barker and Green also represented the companies at the first trial, as well as in both appeals, serving these clients altogether for nearly a quarter of a century.
 Green, the County Attorney, later became Dean of the University of Kansas School of Law, although he continued to represent the companies in the Hillmon litigation.
 Whatever their titles and job descriptions at the time of the inquest, these gentlemen certainly ascended later to precisely the roles here disclaimed for them.
 But it is likely that they were actually employed by the companies even at the time of the inquest.
-At the fourth trial of the case, in 1895, the Coroner (called as witness by the defendants) testified that he had received his pay for conducting the inquest from the insurance companies, that he believed the witnesses and jurors had been compensated from the same source, and that "as far as he knew the coroner's inquest had not cost the county of Douglas a single dollar."
-He also recalled "the fact of the examination of witnesses being conducted by George J. Barker in behalf of the insurance companies and that to this, [the Coroner] offered no objections."
-Testifying in the same trial, Major Wiseman corroborated this account: he said that he had "employed Mr. Barker at the time of the inquest to assist him in establishing the fact that the body was not Hillmon's."
+At the fourth trial of the case, in 1895, the Coroner (called as witness by the defendants) testified that he had received his pay for conducting the inquest from the insurance companies, that he believed the witnesses and jurors had been compensated from the same source, and that "as far as he knew the coroner's inquest had not cost the county of Douglas a single dollar."65 He also recalled "the fact of the examination of witnesses being conducted by George J. Barker in behalf of the insurance companies and that to this, [the Coroner] offered no objections."66 Testifying in the same trial, Major Wiseman corroborated this account: he said that he had "employed Mr. Barker at the time of the inquest to assist him in establishing the fact that the body was not Hillmon's."67